gengwg/dsscratch/README.md

 Probability of event "both children are girls" (B) conditioned on the event "the older child is a girl" (G):

     P(B|G) = P(B,G) / P(G) = P(B) / P(G) = 1/2

+since the event B and G is just event B.
+(Once you know both children are girls, it's necessarily true that the older child is a girl.)